-Swansea University is now ranked as one of the top ten greenest Universities in the UK.
+Swansea University is once again ranked as one of the top ten greenest Universities in the UK.

 The People and Planet University League awards UK universities degree-style classifications based on their environmental and ethical management and performance.
 The ranking is important as students want the university they choose to be a ‘sustainable’ institution.